Your organization knows more

 than it can remember.

-Mycorr turns the knowledge locked inside your teams into structured, living data — without a single line of code or an engineering ticket.
+Turn the knowledge locked inside your teams into structured, living data you can query — without a single line of code or an engineering ticket.

 Data tools have solved the technical problem.
 They haven't solved the social one.